dariolitardi/smartecgrepo/README.md

 We can notice that increasing the number of the instances, the accuracy increases as well.
 When we reduce the number of the instances, the accuracy decreases due to overfitting and the presence of outliers.

 When we use the complete dataset composed by 3337 instances the accuracy on every platform is between 94% and 97%.

-**Comparing the accuracies and the performances, the best choice is the implementation on the STM32 board using 300 instances in the dataset.**

 ### Validation
 A smart approach involves estimating the test error rate by holding out a subset of the training set from the fitting process.
 This subset, called the validation set, can be used to select the appropriate level of flexibility of our algorithm.
 There are different validation approaches that are used in practice, we used the k-fold cross validation.